ibm-cloud-docs/citrix-netscaler-vpx/fp-cache-http.md

 To do so, perform the following procedure:

 1. Go to **Traffic Management > Cache Redirection > Virtual Servers** and click **Add**.
 2. Specify the name of your forward-proxy virtual server.
 Select the **HTTP** protocol and the **Forward** cache type from their respective list menus.
-Then assign an IP address to this virtual server from your private subnet.
+Then, assign an IP address to this virtual server from your private subnet.

     Click **OK** to continue.

 3. Review the summary page and click **OK**.
 4. Click **Traffic Settings** to view extra configuration settings.
 5. From Traffic Settings select one of the following three redirect options, depending on your requirements:
    * **Cache** - Directs all outbound requests to your local cache server pool.